Does Your SBA Operating Agreement Comply With the Rules Under 13 CFR 121.103? If Not, You Can Lose Your Contract.

 Under 13 CFR 121.103, control may be affirmative or negative.
 Negative control includes, but is not limited to, instances where a minority shareholder has the ability, under the concern’s charter, by-laws, or shareholder’s agreement, to prevent a quorum or otherwise block action by the board of directors or shareholders.

-13 CFR 121.103 Operating Agreements Can Impact SBA Negative Control Definition
+13 CFR 121.103 SBA Operating Agreements Can Impact How SBA Evaluates Positive Control vs Negative Control

-When applying the SBA negative control definition, the wording in your business operating agreements can still create legal problems.
+When applying the SBA definition of negative control, the wording in your business operating agreements can still create legal problems.
 For example, when an operating agreement only has specific reasons why the business owner can terminate them, SBAOHA has also looked to see whether a company owner can remove employees for merely disagreeing with him.

 To establish control and avoid potential affiliation in a small business size protest, business owners must have absolute decision making when by the express language of through the entity’s voting mechanisms.
 Size Appeal of Envtl.
 Quality Mgmt., Inc., SBA No. SIZ-5429 (2012) (appearance of negative control was illusory because majority owner could unilaterally remove directors without cause).